 Fresh and frozen meals

 Find information about health and wellbeing support options, advice and resources for students impacted by COVID-19.

 Find information about online study and coursework support.

 Government financial support relating to COVID-19 is also available.
 Before applying for assistance from RMIT, check if there are Government financial support options available to you:

-- Victorian Government support for Victorian workers
+- Victorian Government financial support for businesses and workers

-- Study Melbourne Student Centre support for international students
+- Centrelink support for students and trainees

 - You can pause your myki pass if you're not using it

-- Moneysmart provides general advice on making good financial decisions during COVID-19, including accessing superannuation, and contacting utility providers
+- Moneysmart – provides general advice on making good financial decisions during COVID-19, including accessing superannuation, and contacting utility providers